mariusklocke/liga-manager-api/README.md

 ## JSON Web Token

 This application uses JSON Web Token (JWT) for authentication.
-In order to create secure tokens, you have a create environment-specific RSA secret key.
+In order to create secure tokens, you have to generate an environment-specific secret.
-It is recommended to store this secret on the host's file system and mount it to the container so the key won't change when deploying a new container.
-Please see `docker-compose.yml.dist` for that.
+Please run `docker-compose exec php bin/console.php app:generate-jwt-secret` and add the generated key to your `.env` file as described in the command output.

 ## OS users & file permissions